Integrating Convert.com with Shopify Custom Storefronts and Cross-Origin Checkout

 if (!shopifyData) return;

-const attributes = {__data: shopifyData};
+const attributes = { __data: shopifyData };

-for (const {experienceId, variationId} of visitorData.bucketing) attributes[`experience_${experienceId}`] = variationId;
+attributes[`experience_${experienceId}`] = variationId;

 return attributes;